Annual Challenge Events

 McGee Award

-Marian McGee Dr.P.H. is a member of the Ottawa Valley Woodturners.
-Professionally, she is Professor Emeritus of the faculty of the University of Ottawa's School of Nursing.
+Marian McGee, PhD, was a member of the Ottawa Valley Woodturners for many years.
+Professionally, she was Professor Emeritus of the faculty of the University of Ottawa's School of Nursing.
+Marion passed away in April 2024 and in her memory, the club has continued an annual challenge event in her name.

 wIG STAND CHALLENGE